janosh/svelte-multiselect/src/routes/(demos)/(dialogs)/dialogs/+page.md

 - **`dismiss_id` decides what Escape means.** A dismissal resolves with that id, never with the accented choice, so a stray keypress is never read as consent.

-Choices are arbitrary in number. `ask_confirm(message, title)` is the two-button shorthand and resolves to a boolean.
+Choices are arbitrary in number. `ask_confirm(message, title, confirm_label = 'OK')` is the two-button shorthand and resolves to a boolean.

 ```svelte example id="confirm-dialog-demo"
 <script lang="ts">